 - A Planet Named Zok: K-PAX, which orbits the stars K-MON and K-RIL.

-- Precision F-Strike: In the film."He doesn't want to talk about it, are you fucking deaf?"
+- Precision F-Strike: prot never curses, even the soft words, which makes the next line a very striking one indeed."He doesn't want to talk about it, are you fucking deaf?"

 - Puppeteer Parasite: prot's true form (assuming he's not just a delusional human) is possibly a benevolent version of this.